ShadowOsmium/COM-Zombies-2/README.md

    `COMZ2.apk`
 2. Allow installation from unknown sources on your Android device if needed.
 3. Open the APK to install the game.
-4. Launch and enjoy hunting dinos on the go!
+4. Launch and enjoy killing zombies on the go!

 ### PC (Windows)